Things to do in Bangkok

 Temple of the Reclining Buddha (Wat Pho)

-Situated adjacent to the Royal Grand Palace, Wat Pho is Bangkok's oldest, largest and most famous temple, recognised by the UNESCO Memory of the World Programme.
+Situated adjacent to the Royal Grand Palace, Wat Pho is Bangkok's oldest, largest and most famous temple, and is recognised by the UNESCO Memory of the World Programme.
 The grounds of Wat Pho contain over 1,000 statues of Buddha, and the temple houses one of Thailand's most spectacular sights, the Reclining Buddha: a 151-foot (46m) long and 49-foot (15m) high statue that is gold-plated and inlaid with Mother-of-Pearl on the soles of its feet.
-In the 19th century King Rama III turned Wat Pho into a centre of learning and it is considered the birthplace of the traditional Thai massage.
+In the 19th century King Rama III turned Wat Pho into a centre of learning and it's considered the birthplace of the traditional Thai massage.
 Visitors today can still have a massage and learn about the ancient art of Thai Medicine.

 Jim Thompson’s House